-Everyone manages the maintenance and cleaning of their aquarium differently, but I thought it would be helpful to go over the basics of maintaining my Fluval Spec V. This should apply to the smaller Spec III as well.
+Everyone manages the maintenance and cleaning of their aquarium differently, but I thought it would be helpful to go over the basics of maintaining our Freshwater Fluval Spec V. This should apply to the smaller Spec III as well.

 The timeframes are a rough estimate.
 Life gets in the way and occasionally tasks are neglected a day or four, but this is the rough idea.

 - Feed the fish / shrimp / inverts

 The biggest daily task is to simply take a bit of time and observe the aquarium.
 So much is understood about your tank by being able to perceive small changes over time and the only way to do this is to look inside you aquarium often to notice what is happening.